Roman Catholic Womenpriests-USA

 Series 5: Organizational issues, (0.0 cubic feet).
 No records have yet been received for this series.

 Series 6: Outreach, 2014-2019, (0.2 cubic feet, plus 234 megabytes of electronic records), documents the public face of RCWP-USA.
-At this point the series consists almost entirely of electronic calendar documents listing events either hosted by the movement or attended by representatives of the movement.
+It contains electronic calendar documents listing events either hosted by the movement or attended by representatives of the movement.
+Because the organization has relied on newspaper and magazine coverage to disseminate its messsage, the series contains many clippings of media reports about RCWP's actions.
 Paper publications are also a part of this series.
-Marquette also harvest RCWP-USA's website twice a year with a software called Archive-It.
+Marquette also harvests RCWP-USA's website twice a year through a service called Archive-It.